How To Open Free Personal Bank Account Online

 Opening a free personal banking account is an important financial milestone.
 They’re not just a place where you receive your monthly pay or pensions – you can use one to boost your savings, manage a household budget and bundle all of your financial products together.
 Picking the right current account will depend on the way you spend and manage your money.

-What is a sort code?
+What is a Sort Code?

-What is an account number?
+What is an Account Number?

 A bank account number is a number that is tied to your bank account.
 If you have several bank accounts, such as personal, joint, business (and so on), each account will have a different account number.

-How long is an account number?
+How Long is an Account Number?

 Most bank account numbers typically contain eight digits.
 Some financial institutions do have shorter account numbers, but the number ‘0’ can be added in front to reach eight digits.
 Generally, a bank account number will only be relevant when used in conjunction with a sort code.

-When you’re opening a bank account online you don’t need to visit a branch to start your application – you can do most of the legwork online.
-If you want to open a joint account, some banks will only let you add additional account holders in branch.
+When you’re opening a bank account online, you don’t need to visit a branch to start your application – you can do most of the legwork online.
+If you want to open a joint account, some banks will only let you add additional account holders in the branch.
 Others will perform an ID check for both of you online.
 Here’s a handy checklist of the information you might be asked to provide:

-NAME – as it appears on official documents e.g. passport, and any previous names if it’s been changed in the past six years.
+• Your name as it appears on official documents e.g. passport, and any previous names if it’s been changed in the past six years.

-AGE – banks set a minimum age of 16 or 18 for standard bank accounts.
+• Your age as banks set a minimum age of 16 or 18 for standard bank accounts.

-HOME – your address history for at least three years and whether you rent or own your home with or without a mortgage.
+• Your address history for at least three years and whether you rent or own your home with or without a mortgage.

-JOB – who you work for (including the full company address), how long you’ve worked there, and your job title or role.
+• Your job or who you work for (including the full company address), how long you’ve worked there, and your job title or role.

-MONEY IN – your income, including your salary before and after tax, your pension and any state benefits.
+• Your income, including your salary before and after tax, your pension and any state benefits.

-MONEY OUT – mortgage or rent, loan and credit card repayments, number of financial dependents e.g. children or elderly parents.
+• Your mortgage or rent, loan and credit card repayments, number of financial dependents e.g. children or elderly parents.